-First, establish understanding through the positives.
-We focus on why we do certain things, and the positive outcomes that comes with each task – “we have more time to play” or “we can find what we’re looking for”.
+- Establish understanding through the positives.
+We highlight why we do certain things and what the positive outcomes are that come with each task – ie. “We have more time to play” or “We can more easily find what we’re looking for”.

 Goal Tracker Charts

-- digital goal tracker reward chart files (download here or here)
+- goal tracker incentive chart (download below)

-- laminator & wet erase marker (optional)
+- laminator & dry or wet erase marker (optional)

 Good luck setting (and achieving!) some awesome goals!!!